aidanblume/Ins/Docs/Model/Baseline/Baseline Models.md

 # Baseline Model Report

-_Baseline model is the the model a data scientist would train and evaluate quickly after he/she has the first (preliminary) feature set ready for the machine learning modeling.
+_Baseline model is the the model a data scientist would train and evaluate quickly after he/she has the first (preliminary) feature set ready for machine learning modeling.
 Through building the baseline model, the data scientist can have a quick assessment of the feasibility of the machine learning task._

-When applicable, the Automated Modeling and Reporting utility developed by TDSP team of Microsoft is employed to build the baseline models quickly.
-The baseline model report is generated from this utility easily.

-> If using the Automated Modeling and Reporting tool, most of the sections below will be generated automatically from this tool.

 ## Analytic Approach
-* What is target definition
+* What is target definition?
-* What are inputs (description)
+* What are inputs (description)?
 * What kind of model was built?

 ## Model Description